raphaelmue/dashup/docs/architectures/testing/test_plan.md

 ### 7.1 Test Evaluation Summaries

-For our application we are using Jenkins as CI tool.
-On the one hand Jenkins performs the build process and on the other hand Jenkins executes unit and integration tests.
+For our application we are using _Jenkins_ as CI tool.
+On the one hand Jenkins performs the build process and on the other hand Jenkins executes the mentioned tests.

 | CI Service | Badge                                                                                                                                                   |
 | ---------- | --------------------------------------------------------------------------------------------------------------------------------------------------------|